 The Virgin stepped ashore and, struck by the natural beauty of the place, she prayed to her Son to give her the mountain as her garden.
 A voice approved her request.
 From that moment on, the mountain was consecrated as the Garden of the Mother of God.

-Virgin Mary was visiting Mount Athos even later, in 1004, in the form of an icon known as Panagia Portaitissa.
+Virgin Mary paid a visit to Mount Athos even later, in 1004, in the form of an icon known as Panagia Portaitissa.
 Firstly, a column of fire connected the sky and the sea in front of Iviron Monastery.
 Then the painting made by the apostle Luke miraculously appeared in the sea, floating upright.
 Anchorite monk Gabriel walked on water, took the icon, and brought it to the shore.
-At the place where he put the icon off, holy water spurted, and it streamed until today!
+At the place where he put the icon off, holy water spurted, the legend says, and it streamed until today.

-No females allowed at Mount Athos monasteries, animals included!
+No females allowed in Mount Athos monasteries, animals included!

 The ban on Mount Athos entry for women, called Avaton, has been officially proclaimed by several emperors, including the chrysobull of Constantine Monomachos in 1046.